Flu Shot Facts | Flu Shots Now Available at Stellis Health

 Have you had your flu shot yet?
 Flu vaccines are now available at all three Stellis Health locations.
-Schedule your flu vaccine in Buffalo, Monticello, or Albertville, Minnesota by contacting Stellis Health today.
+Schedule your flu vaccine in Buffalo, Monticello, or Albertville, Minnesota by contacting Stellis Health today at 763-684-3600.
 The Center for Disease Control (CDC) recommends flu vaccines for those 6 months of age or older.
+Flu vaccines will not prevent COVID-19, but they will reduce the burden of flu illnesses, hospitalizations and deaths on the health care system and conserve scarce medical resources for the care of people with COVID-19.
 Stellis Health offers safe vaccinations and expert medical care for patients who contract the flu during the upcoming winter season.

 - Influenza Is a Serious Illness